 While long-form content is important for SEO, not everyone has the time to read a detailed blog post, nor do they want to.
 Therefore using an infographic can be an effective way of reaching people with the right content.
 This could be posted separately on social media or added to a blog post as a way to provide additional context.
 Combining content formats together can drive engagement and provide more ways for your audience to consume your content.

-According to data from MIDAS (RAJAR’s audio survey), podcast consumption has witnessed a huge increase with 9.4 million weekly listeners in the UK – an uptick of 45% in the last year.
-And because of this, many recruitment firms and suppliers (you can listen to ours here) are now producing their own podcasts to capitalise on this growing demand and cover their respective niches.
+According to data from MIDAS (RAJAR’s audio survey), podcast consumption has witnessed a huge increase with 10.5 million weekly listeners in the UK.
+And because of this, many recruitment firms and suppliers are now producing their own podcasts to capitalise on this growing demand and cover their respective niches.

 Podcasts help to humanise brands and give them a voice that candidates and end-hirers can relate to.
 They also help businesses by providing them with a unique opportunity to present their take on the latest industry trends, offer advice and share insights into their company culture – which can be extremely beneficial for employer of choice messaging when hiring internally.

-Video is another form of content marketing that has seen exponential growth in the recruitment industry over the last few years, particularly here in 2020 where social distancing and working from home has led to an increase in videos being produced for social media.
+Video is another form of content marketing that has seen exponential growth in the recruitment industry over the last few years.

 When it comes to video, there is a common misconception that there needs to be a big budget available to either invest in the right equipment and software, or to hire a specialist production company.
 However, that doesn’t need to be the case.